 - Mentors and Mentees will be required to meet for a minimum of 2 hours per month for the duration of the 5-month program.

-Interested participants are highly encouraged to attend the mentorship information session scheduled to take place on Monday, 15 February 2021.
-To register, click here.
+Interested participants are highly encouraged to attend the mentorship information session scheduled to take place on Monday, 12 July 2021.
+Registration link coming soon.

 Mentor and Mentee applicants are required to complete the online application forms: